It’s so easy and inexpensive it is to make your own Vegan Instant Pot Bouillon! You just need a few veggies and herbs plus a little inspiration.

-At it’s base vegetable bouillon is just cooked and pureed veggies.
+At its base, vegetable bouillon is just cooked and pureed veggies.
 The flavor becomes more complicated as you cook an onion, carrot, and celery along with some herbs.
-After that you can add flavorings like nutritional yeast, mushroom powder, tomato powder, and many more to add a slant.
-Nutritional yeast makes the flavor chickeny and mushroom powder makes it more beefy – all while being 100% vegan.
+After that, you can add flavorings like nutritional yeast, mushroom powder, tomato powder, and many more to add a slant.
+Nutritional yeast makes the flavor chickeny and mushroom powder makes it beefier – all while being 100% vegan.

 Are Bouillon Cubes Vegan?
 Gluten-Free?
 Oil-Free?
 Salt-Free?

 Store-bought bouillon is another story altogether!
-There are vegan chicken bouillon that sometimes sit next to real chicken bouillon so always read the labels carefully.
+There is vegan chicken bouillon that sometimes sits next to real chicken bouillon so always read the labels carefully.

 Can I Freeze Bouillon Cubes?

-Yes, you can and it’s the best thing ever!
+Yes, you can, and it’s the best thing ever!
 Once you puree the veggies and add your flavorings, portion the bouillon into ice cube trays.
-Most regular sized ice cube trays hold 2 tablespoons.
-Once frozen, pop out into a resealable bags or a freezer safe container.
+Most regular-sized ice cube trays hold 2 tablespoons.
+Once frozen, pop out into resealable bags or a freezer-safe container.

-How Much Vegan Instant Pot Bouillon Do I Use in Place of Store-bought Bouillon Cubes?
+How Much of this Homemade Bouillon Do I Use in Place of Store-bought?

 How Do I Use Bouillon in Place of Broth?